Expert Insight

 Vince Betro, Director – Buildings & Property, East Coast at BG&E says, “We have an esteemed history in delivering tall buildings, which began in Perth in 1988, with Central Park tower.
 It was the tallest building in the country at the time.
 Our portfolio of tall buildings spans the globe, including the Middle East, which is a mecca for complex structures, and we have also been involved in landmark buildings in the United Kingdom and Europe.”

-Vertical cities and the combination of services allows more efficient use of energy, shared and reduced costs and larger dedicated green spaces.
+Vertical cities and the combination of services allow more efficient use of energy, shared and reduced costs, and larger dedicated green spaces.
 They are powered by innovative technology that streamlines the movement of people and contributes to an improved quality of life (via improved connectivity and reduced commuting).

-This urbanisation is being supported by several important trends in the Building, Engineering and Construction sectors, ranging from new and innovative building practices to cutting edge construction materials.
+This urbanization is being supported by several important trends in the Building, Engineering and Construction sectors, ranging from new and innovative building practices to cutting-edge construction materials.
 For instance, 2020 saw the announcement of the world’s largest predominantly prefabricated residential building in Asia.
 Reports suggest as much as 80 per cent of the construction will be completed off-site.

 In some cases, the growth in prefabrication enables greater efficiency and shorter construction timeframes, along with better use of resources.
 With many inputs able to be constructed in controlled conditions, quality is assured with less impact on the surrounding communities, compared to traditional/non-prefabricated.
 This approach also potentially increases the development opportunities in already dense cities by reducing the amount of construction and other equipment required on site.